 When the soft tissues located in the shoulder become strained or dislocated, our Atlanta orthopedic surgeons may suggest surgery.
-Surgery is suggested to correct the damage that may have been done to the structure of the shoulder or to tighten areas that may have been stretched out due to overuse.
+Surgery is recommended to correct the damage that may have been done to the structure of the shoulder or to tighten areas that may have been stretched out due to overuse.

 Shoulder Injuries That Require Surgery

-The best part about some of these surgeries is that they can be performed minimally invasively, which means the patient will have a faster recovery time and will spend less time in the hospital.
+The best part about some of these surgeries is that they can be performed minimally invasively, which means the patient will have faster recovery time and will spend less time in the hospital.

 Arthroscopic Shoulder Surgery

 The ultimate goal when repairing a dislocated shoulder is to tighten and repair the damaged tissues.
-The ligaments and tendons due to the dislocation or in some cases, many dislocations, suffer stretching and tearing which can lead to pain in the shoulder.
+The ligaments and tendons due to the dislocation or, in some cases, many dislocations suffer stretching and tearing, which can lead to pain in the shoulder.
 A torn labrum may also need to be repaired as that is the ring of cartilage that surrounds the shoulder socket and stabilizes the humerus.

-Our Atlanta orthopedic surgeons use an arthroscopic approach which allows for small incisions which reduces the risk of causing any damage to the surrounding tissues.
+Our Atlanta Orthopedic surgeons use an arthroscopic approach, which allows for small incisions, which reduces the risk of causing any damage to the surrounding tissues.

 This type of approach uses a slim, pencil-sized instrument called an arthroscope that is inserted into the joint through a small incision.
 The arthroscope has a video camera and a light at one end and sends a live video of the inside of the shoulder to a nearby monitor.
-This allows the surgeon to have a clear view of the interior of the joint and it can be magnified many times to show tiny details in the bones, tendons, ligaments, and labrum.
+This allows the surgeon to have a clear view of the interior of the joint, and it can be magnified many times to show tiny details in the bones, tendons, ligaments, and labrum.

 After positioning the arthroscope, the surgeon inserts small surgical tools through a separate small incision.
 Using the video as a guide, the surgeon repositions a torn ligament or labrum to the bone.

-This type of surgery is performed under general anesthesia and in addition to that, surgeons use a nerve block to prevent nerve signals from causing pain to the shoulder.
+This type of surgery is performed under general anesthesia, and in addition to that, surgeons use a nerve block to prevent nerve signals from causing pain to the shoulder.
 This type of nerve block can help prevent pain in the shoulder for about 10-12 hours.

 The arm and shoulder will be immobilized by the use of a sling to promote healing for about 4-6 weeks as the soft tissue heals.
 Expect to meet with your doctor about two weeks following your surgery for a post-operative appointment.

-In order to regain full range of motion, our team of doctors typically recommend beginning physical therapy about six weeks after surgery for anywhere from three to six months to ensure that the muscles are being restored to their optimal potential.
+To regain full range of motion, our team of doctors typically recommend beginning physical therapy about six weeks after surgery for anywhere from three to six months to ensure that the muscles are being restored to their optimal potential.